parshap/js-opc/README.md

 Control lights using the [Open Pixel Control][opc] protocol.

+## Module Scope

+This module handles binary encoding and decoding of the *Open Pixel Control* protocol and provides a virtual address space for pixels.

 This module was created to control [Fadecandy][] devices, but it should work as a generic tool to create Open Pixel Control messages.